 Do not attempt to buy marijuana-derived RSO online.
 Not only is it illegal but you will be scammed pretty much 100% of the time.
-Sadly, there are many unscrupulous website and scammers who are actively looking to prey on people who are desperately trying to buy real RSO online.
-The scammer will request money by Western Union or other non-traditional payment method.
+Sadly, there are many unscrupulous websites and scammers who are actively looking to prey on people who are desperately trying to buy real RSO online.
+The scammer will request money by Western Union or other non-traditional payment methods.
 After they get your money, they will disappear.
-Not only will you not receive any product, you’ll also have no recourse to get your money back.
+Not only will you not receive any product, but you’ll also have no recourse to get your money back.

 What is Hemp-Derived RSO?

 Hemp-derived RSO is generally defined as a product that contains highly-concentrated full spectrum hemp extract.
-These products often come in syringe form and are similar in look and consistency to real RSO.
+These products often come in a syringe form and are similar in look and consistency to real RSO.

 But there’s a key difference.
 Hemp-derived RSO products contain high levels of CBD but less than 0.3% THC.
 This is an important distinction since the unique effectiveness of real RSO is usually attributed to its high levels of THC derived from marijuana.

 Hemp-derived RSO products are not without merit.
 But they should be thought of as just a more concentrated version of traditional hemp-derived CBD oil tinctures.
 For example, Lazarus Naturals sells a hemp-derived CBD product that they call RSO.
 It’s sold in a 10ml syringe or 50ml syringe and has 100 milligrams of CBD per milliliter.
-That’s twice the potency of their full spectrum CBD oil tinctures.
+That’s twice the potency of their full-spectrum CBD oil tinctures.

 These high-potency hemp products from Lazarus Naturals and other reputable brands like Endoca are still useful and more potent than typical sublingual CBD oils.
 But for those seeking treatment for more serious ailments, hemp-derived “CBD RSO” is much different than the real RSO that they may be seeking.